Brazil–Turkey relations: Recent events

 In 2003 then Turkey Defense minister Vecdi Gönül paid an official visit to Brazil and met Brazilian Defense Minister José Viegas Filho.
 The sides signed an agreement on cooperation on defense related matters on August 14, 2003.
 But the agreement came into the force only in 2007.

 In 2006 Foreign Minister of Turkey Abdullah Gül paid an official visit to Brazil.

 In 2009 then President of Brazil Luiz Inácio Lula da Silva visited Turkey.

 In 2012 former Turkish defense minister İsmet Yıldız arrival Brazil to meet Brazilian then defense minister Celso Amorim.
 The discussion between the two was about production of military equipment.
 During the visit a letter of intention was signed between two which was about the exchange of the experiences in the field of military.

 In May 2010, Brazil and Turkey signed a tripartite agreement with Iran aimed at partly resolving the diplomatic crisis surrounding Iran's nuclear program.

-In 2013 Brazil and Turkey established visa agreement.
+In 2013 Brazil and Turkey established a visa agreement.
 Countries mutually do not require entrant visas for touristic visitors for stays no longer than three months.
 However, entrants with other status such as students, legal workers, and long-term visitors will have to obtain visas upon their entries.

-Relations between the two countries have been strained as of June 2015, when Brazil recognized the Armenian genocide.
+Relations between the two countries were strained in June 2015, when Brazil recognized the Armenian genocide.
 Turkey recalled its ambassador to Brazil soon afterwards.